wolfmanjm/kivy-smoothie-host/README-spindles.md

 Additionally you may have multiple belt positions on a multi step pulley in addition to the VFD, (mainly because VFDs lose a lot of torque at low RPM, or the maximum RPM of the 3 phase motor may be well under the maximum spindle RPM required).

-To handle this case the spindle.ini file can have different ratios for different belt positions, with the prefereed range of RPMs to use for each belt position.
+To handle this case the spindle.ini file can have different ratios for different belt positions, with the prefered range of RPMs to use for each belt position.
 In this case the [calibration] section has the Motor RPM to PWM mapping, and the ratio is used to find the spindle RPM.
+NOTE the ratio is specified as `motor_pulley_size / spindle_pulley_size`

 For instance...
         # spindle.ini